-© 2022 [Amirbeiki Tafti, F. & Marquardt, G.] published by TU Delft OPEN on behalf of the authors. this paper.
-Since architects operate as an advocate for the patients' needs, this study investigates particularly their perceptions on how to design the CT-scan environments associated with blue elements.
+It is necessary here to clarify that although patients' role as one of the main user groups is important for designing healthcare facilities, their perspectives are not investigated in this paper.
+Since architects operate as advocates for patients' needs, this study investigates particularly their perceptions on how to design the CT scan environments associated with blue elements.
 However, further research will aim at bringing both architects' and patients' perspectives together.